gusampaio/ansible-apache-tomcat/README.md

 #### Run

-After building and create the container image, the [run.yml](playbooks/run.yml) is invoked when running `$ make run`.
-At this phase the container created in the previous phase will be started, if not already running, on port `8080`:
+After building and creating the container image, the [run.yml](playbooks/run.yml) is invoked when running `$ make run`.
+At this phase the container image created in the previous step will be started, if not already running, on port `8080`:

 ```yaml
 - name: Staring Sample App container